CHTC/tutorial-CHTC-AF3/README.md

 ### Data Wrangling and Preparing AlphaFold3 Inputs

-In this section, we will prepare the input files and job directories needed to run AlphaFold3 on CHTC.
-This includes creating input JSON files for each protein sequence and organizing them into job-specific directories.
+Prepare input files and job directories.
+The workflow is:

+1. Create a CSV manifest of sequences (see `Toy_Dataset/input.csv`).
+2. Run `scripts/generate-job-directories.py` to create per-job folders under `AF3_Jobs/`.
+3. Confirm each job directory contains `data_inputs/fold_input.json` (and `inference_inputs/` as needed).

 #### Setting Up AlphaFold3 Input JSONs and Job Directories
 Alphafold3 requires input JSON files that contain the input query sequence(s) along with their corresponding metadata, such as chain IDs, sequence names, and molecule type.
 Additionally, if you are using precomputed MSAs and templates, these JSON files should also reference the paths to them.
 For this tutorial, we will create individual JSON files for each protein sequence.
 Each AlphaFold3 job will have its own directory containing the input JSON file and any associated supporting files, such as